Charlize Theron Admits To Being a “Wake-and-Baker” During Younger Years

 by Lindsay Farber | Mon., Feb.
 26, 2018 5:19 PM

-Charlize Theron has no problem admitting that she used to be a stoner.
+Charlize Thoron has no problem admitting that she used to be a stoner.

 In an exclusive junket interview with E!
 News, we caught up with the 42-year-old actress and her Gringo co-star, David Oyelowo, who told us all about her history with weed.